BLE-LTER/ble-handbook/handbook.md

 2. "PI-driven" datasets.
 These arise from the research interests of individual PIs, and are primarily funded by BLE.

 3. "PI-driven" datasets that are not primarily funded by BLE.
+These get handled and archived by us on an individual basis after approval by the lead PI(s).

 <a id="all-datasets"></a>
 ### All datasets

 #### Units are abbreviated and appended to column names

-Per Yvette's request and concern over easily accessing attribute unit information, as of April 2020 we have decided to:
+Per PI Yvette Spitz's request and concern over easily accessing attribute unit information, as of April 2020 we have decided to:

-- publish a short user's guide to accessing metadata, under our data catalog
+- publish a short user's guide to accessing metadata, accessible from our website data catalog and at https://utexas.box.com/v/ble-access-metadata
-- adopt a practice of appending units to column names, e.g. "temp_C".
+- adopt a practice of appending abbreviated units to column names, e.g. "temp_C" or "DOC_g_L"

 ##### Here's how this is implemented during our normal workflow

 1. Attribute names are entered into metabase as usual.
-I.e. DataSetAttributes.ColumnName for above example would read "temp."
+I.e. the column DataSetAttributes.ColumnName for above example would read "temp."
 2. If applicable, the attribute is associated with a fully spelled out unit, i.e. DataSetAttributes.Unit has "celsius"
 3. The handling IM makes sure that this unit has an abbreviation, i.e. the corresponding row in EMLUnitDictionary has column abbreviation filled out.
-Note: initially I've gone into metabase and filled out abbreviations for the units we do use (i.e. referenced as FK in DataSetAttributes.Unit); once we use new units they need to be adjusted as we go.
-Use query `SELECT DISTINCT id, abbreviation FROM lter_metabase."EMLUnitDictionary" d INNER JOIN lter_metabase."DataSetAttributes" a ON d.id = a."Unit";` to return a result set of only units we currently use.
+Note: initially I've gone into metabase and filled out abbreviations for the units we do use (i.e. referenced as FK in DataSetAttributes.Unit); as we make use of new units their abbreviations need to be entered as well.
+Use the SQL query `SELECT DISTINCT id, abbreviation FROM lter_metabase."EMLUnitDictionary" d INNER JOIN lter_metabase."DataSetAttributes" a ON d.id = a."Unit";` to return a result set of only units we currently use.
 Edits on column abbreviation in the result set apply to the parent EMLUnitDictionary table.
 4. How to abbreviate: abbreviate each component in the unit according to convention, separating each component by underscores.
 No super/subscripts, no "per", no special characters (e.g. "micro" is u).
 E.g. "micromolePerMeterSquaredPerDay" becomes umol_m2_day.
-Where there are widely acknowledged existing abbreviation, use them, e.g. "partPerMillion" is ppm.
+Where there are widely acknowledged existing abbreviations, use them, e.g. "partPerMillion" is ppm.
-5. During processing in R, e.g. in script dataset1.R (all datasets have this script within a R project folder), the `MetaEgress::get_meta` call gets wrapped by a call to `bleutils::append_units`, e.g. `metadata <- append_units(get_meta("ble_metabase", dataset_ids = 1))`. `append_units` append the abbreviation to the attribute name after an underscore, e.g. "temp" becomes "temp_C" in all the appropriate metadata tables.
+5. During processing in R, e.g. in script dataset1.R (all datasets have this script within a R project folder), the `MetaEgress::get_meta` call gets wrapped by a call to `bleutils::append_units`, e.g. `metadata <- append_units(get_meta("ble_metabase", dataset_ids = 1))`. `append_units` appends the unit abbreviation on file to the attribute name after an underscore, e.g. "temp" becomes "temp_C" in all the appropriate metadata tables.
-	- If `append_units` is not called, metadata produced will not have units in column names
+	- If `append_units` is not called, EML metadata produced will not have units in column names
 	- After, use `bleutils::rename_attibutes` to rename the headers of the appropriate data file.
 Columns in data must be in exact order of attributes listed in metadata; make sure this is true. `rename_attributes` requires the queried metadata list structure as input, so it will always take whatever attribute names are listed, whether `append_units` was called or not.
 6. proceed as usual with EML generation.

 ##### Why we do it this way:

 - No modifications to metabase schema.
 We are pretty pro-vanilla-metabase.
 The column we use EMLUnitDictionary.abbreviation is an existing column and an under-utilized one; we only modify its contents.
 - No direct modification of attribute names mean that all attributes sharing the same unit are appended to consistently and using the same abbreviation.
-If we want to change the abbreviation we can do it and re-generate EML in one fell swoop.
+If we want to change the abbreviation we can do it and re-generate EML in one fell swoop, without having to go in and edit all the attributes using that unit.
-- Very easy to leave it off a dataset (just don't call `append_units`), although finer grained control is not possible atm.
+- Very easy to leave it off a dataset (just don't call `append_units`), although finer grained control, e.g. leaving units off of specific columns, is not possible to do in R at the moment.

-##### Updating the EMLUnitDictionary
+##### Updating the EMLUnitDictionary table

 Updates to the EMLUnitDictionary might be necessary with new versions of EML.
 Our plan is to perform a full/outer join on the existing EMLUniDictionary keeping all rows, so that (1) our custom edited abbreviations survive the mode, (2) metabase continues to support older and custom units.

 <a id="core-program"></a>
-### Core Program
+### Core Program data

-Core Program datasets refer to those datasets produced by the Core Program, a common thread in our research and field sampling to obtain foundational data about the lagoons.
-These datasets fall under an umbrella and as such need to follow a common format.
+Datasets produced by the Core Program fall under an umbrella and as such need to follow a common format.
 Following are practices we have for Core Program datasets following much discussion and trial-and-error.

 There are two documents on Box with some of these rules oriented towards our Project Managers/scientists to help them as they submit Core Program data.
 This is [a spreadsheet](https://utexas.app.box.com/file/422189027582) with predefined columns and the appropriate way to assign them to data, and this is a [Word doc](https://utexas.app.box.com/file/649019663047) written by CB with the general workflow of Core Program data from lab to our IM's hands.

-This handbook version is a much more exhaustive version.
+This handbook version is a much more exhaustive version for IMs.

 #### Types of CP data